Authorization With Apache Sentry

 Note that the Sentry Server only facilitates the metadata.
 The actual authorization decision is made by a policy engine that runs in data processing applications such as Hive or Impala.
 Each component loads the Sentry plugin, which includes the service client for dealing with the Sentry service and the policy engine to validate the authorization request.

 select * from production.salesHive will identify that user Bob is requesting SELECT access to the Sales table.
 At this point Hive will ask the Sentry plugin to validate Bob’s access request.
 The plugin will retrieve Bob’s privileges related to the Sales table and the policy engine will determine if the request is valid.

 Hive works with both the Sentry service and policy files.
 Cloudera recommends you use the Sentry service, which makes it easier to manage user privileges.
-For more details and instructions, see The Sentry Service or Sentry Policy File Authorization.
+For more details and instructions, see Managing the Sentry Service or Sentry Policy File Authorization.

 Impala and Sentry

 Authorization processing in Impala is similar to that in Hive.
 The main difference is caching of privileges.
 Impala’s Catalog server manages caching schema metadata and propagating it to all Impala server nodes.
 This Catalog server caches Sentry metadata as well.
 As a result, authorization validation in Impala happens locally and much faster.